-- Goal 1: A vibrant neighborhood with a well maintained housing stock for a wide range of home owners. - Goal 2: Appropriate infill, where land is available, consistent with the existing development. - Goal 3: Transportation infrastructure which allows for the efficient movement of traffic within and through the area without being over intensive and degrading the rural village character. - Goal 4: Appropriate physical and use transitions from uses adjacent to the study area to ensure the protection of the existing village. - Goal 5: Open spaces that enhance the appearance of the study area and provide active and passive recreational opportunities for residents, workers and visitors. - Goal 6: Residential neighborhood with a strong identity and sense of civic pride.
+- Goal 1: A vibrant neighborhood with a well-maintained housing stock for a wide range of home owners. - Goal 2: Appropriate infill, where land is available, consistent with the existing development. - Goal 3: A transportation infrastructure network which allows for the efficient movement of automobile, pedestrian and bicycle traffic within and through the area without being over intensive and degrading the rural village character.
+The same network would provide a framework for increased pedestrian and bicycle connections between cultural facilities and other points of interest within and in close proximity to the study area. - Goal 4: Appropriate physical and use transitions from uses adjacent to the study area to ensure the protection of the existing development within the study area. - Goal 5: Open spaces that enhance the appearance of the study area and provide active and passive recreational opportunities for residents, workers and visitors.

+Goal 6: Residential neighborhood with a strong identity and sense of civic pride.